Abdulbasit110/FACT-CHECKER/README.md

   - Network graph of speakers and topics
   - Truth meter for sentiment analysis
 - **Efficient Web Search**: Gather relevant information to support fact-checking with caching and rate limiting.
-- **Context-Aware Analysis**: Maintain debate context for more accurate fact-checking and topic tracking.
+- **Context-Aware Analysis**: Maintain context for more accurate fact-checking and topic tracking.
-- **Summary Generation**: Produce concise summaries of debate key points and verification results.
+- **Summary Generation**: Produce concise summaries of key points and verification results.

 ## 🚀 Getting Started